11 Healthy Vegetarian Recipes During Pregnancy

 3. Can I eat Maggi during pregnancy?

 Eating Maggi or any other instant noodles during pregnancy may not cause harm.
 However, eating it as a single item may not be a good idea.
-You may add fresh vegetables to the noodles to make them more nutritious (3).
+You may add fresh vegetables or some lean protein to the instant noodles to make it a healthy meals during pregnancy (3).

 4. Do vegetarians have smaller babies?